SummerJam 2024 ADD

 1:22am, FESTIVAL ISLAND

 The concerts are over, sticking to the strict curfew at 1am, but the night has just started for most of the festival visitors.
-At every spot where there is music, there is a crowd as well, people enjoying the afterglow of another day spent with friends, nature's elements (we had rain, sunshine and wind) and… music.
+Again, the Dancehall Area draws the biggest crowd, and the Jugglerz crew (Meska, Shotta Paul, Cutlass and DJ Smo) along with several dancers on stage are in their element, bringing across authentic Jamaican Dancehall culture.
+Kaboom!
+At every spot where there is music, there are people as well, enjoying the afterglow of another day spent with friends, nature's elements (we had rain, sunshine, wind) and… music.

 SUNDAY, July 7th